 Excludes: Insurance, visa costs, flight fares, food/activities not included in the project

-When in Perhentian, for an extra RM150 per night, volunteers can opt for an ensuite private room with air-con.
-The room sleeps up to 3 people with 1 double and 1 single bed.
+For an extra RM130 per night, volunteers can opt for an ensuite private room with air-con.
+The room sleeps up to 2 people with 1 double bed.
 This room is not always available so kindly confirm availability with Ecoteer in advance by contacting us directly.

 Your kind contribution to our eco cause helps pay for the continuation of these incredible programmes and thus the protection and conservation of the amazing Malaysian wildlife and environments.
 It also provides an array of benefits to the local communities.